diegoperezo97/election-analysis/README.md

 # MODULE 3: PyPoll with Python

+One of the most widely used programming languages is Python.
+It has several practical uses in numerous sectors.
+Python may be used, for instance, in the financial sector to report market movements and evaluate credit risk.
+It is employed in medicine to monitor the development and spread of illnesses.
+Python is widely utilized in social networking, advertising, and weather forecasting.

+The numerous libraries that can be quickly loaded into Python are what give it its strength and appeal. which, especially when compared to excel in VBA, may assist in telling a data-driven tale.
+Python programming is simple to create, rapid at handling big data files, and sophisticated calculations.

+You may develop a foundation in programming and improve your comprehension of how to access, analyze, modify, and store data by learning to construct Python scripts that adhere to Python's rules and grammar.

+Let's jump into the basics of Python and its use in data analysis.

 ## Overview of the Analysis
 In this module, I will be assisting a Colorado Board of Elections employee, Tom, in an election audit of the tabulated results for a U.S. Congressional precinct in Colorado.
 I am tasked with reporting the total number of votes casted, the total number of votes for each candidate, and the winner of the election based on the popular vote.